Skip to content

 Philosophies (different directions)

-Metadata and identityUser-held keys; minimal anchorsRecovery email, payment, court-ordered IP logging
+Metadata and identityUser-held keys; required account email and operational metadataRecovery email, payment, court-ordered IP logging

-Key custodyKeys on your device (recovery phrase)Encrypted private key stored on Proton servers
+Key custodyKeys derived on your device from a recovery phraseEncrypted private key stored on Proton servers

 Telegram